bitovi/academy/src/react/2-intro-to-jsx.md

 Before we talk about JSX, let's discuss how user interfaces are created in React.

-At its core, React is a JavaScript library that helps create reusable front-end components.
+At its core, React is a JavaScript library that helps create reusable front-end views.
 One of the unique features of React is that it allows you to describe the way your components look using only JavaScript.

 But this "all JS" approach comes with some downsides, namely it becomes arduous to describe complex page hierarchies using only pure JavaScript.
 When first learning React, it's good to be aware of the [element API](https://reactjs.org/docs/react-api.html), but keep in mind that most React developers will forego this for an alternative syntactic sugar called JSX.

 ### React's Element API

-React exposes an [API](https://reactjs.org/docs/react-api.html) for creating HTML elements using JavaScript.
+React exposes an [API](https://reactjs.org/docs/react-api.html) for creating DOM-like elements that are then rendered into the DOM using JavaScript.
 For example to create an `h1` we could write the following:

 ```js
 React.createElement('h1', null, 'Hello World');